Healthcare Technology Insights

 June 1, 2020

-The COVID-19 pandemic has exposed a wide range of vulnerabilities across the U.S. healthcare system, from PPE supply shortages and testing issues to gaps in public health policy and population surveillance as the virus continues its spread.
-Providers have felt the abrupt and immediate financial impact of COVID-19 more than any other constituency.
+The COVID-19 pandemic exposed a wide range of vulnerabilities across the U.S. healthcare system, from PPE supply shortages and testing issues to gaps in public health policy and population surveillance as the virus continues its spread.
+Providers felt the abrupt and immediate financial impact of COVID-19 more than any other constituency.
 As of March and April 2020, hospital volumes across all specialties and regions were down 54.5% year-over-year, with certain service lines down as much as 70-80%.
-Ambulatory practices have been similarly hit hard, with visits and revenue down between 60-80%.
-Some rightly argue that COVID-19 exposes the weaknesses of our fee for service model and providers’ reliance on elective procedures for financial viability.
+Ambulatory practices were similarly hit hard, with visits and revenue down between 60-80%.
+Some rightly argue that COVID-19 exposed the weaknesses of our fee for service model and providers’ reliance on elective procedures for financial viability.
 In this regard, the pandemic may ultimately serve as an historical turning point and accelerant for greater adoption of capitated arrangements and other value-based care (VBC) approaches.

 While we support the long-term movement toward VBC, we believe there is a more immediate opportunity to reshape care delivery and create a more efficient and cost-effective healthcare system through the use of intelligent and innovative technology.
 In this fourth installment of our blog series on the new era of virtual health, we open the aperture to look at the future of access and care delivery across three primary areas:

-1. Clinically-Oriented Digital Front Door™: An amalgamation of intelligent, data-driven capabilities that engage with patients to digitally diagnose, triage, and route them to the appropriate care pathway based on their specific symptoms, care delivery needs, and severity.
+- Clinically-Oriented Digital Front Door™: An amalgamation of intelligent, data-driven capabilities that engage with patients to digitally diagnose, triage, and route them to the appropriate care pathway based on their specific symptoms, care delivery needs, and severity.

-2. Customized Care Delivery Leveraging Virtual and Traditional Modalities: Once the patient is triaged, the most appropriate, cost effective care pathway can be determined.
+- Customized Care Delivery Leveraging Virtual and Traditional Modalities: Once the patient is triaged, the most appropriate, cost effective care pathway can be determined.
 Traditional, in-person care delivery certainly has its place, but is often over-utilized relative to the patient’s severity and specific needs and can unnecessarily delay access to care by days or even weeks for certain services.
 Primary care physicians (PCPs), for instance, are often overwhelmed with patients filling their waiting rooms that could otherwise be treated asynchronously or monitored remotely from their homes.
 Intelligently steering patients to the proper care delivery modality improves convenience, timely access, and patient satisfaction while allowing physicians to practice at the top of their license and maximizing the economic impact for all constituencies.

-3. Home-based Patient Monitoring and Engagement: COVID-19 will serve to accelerate the industry’s trend toward caring for and managing patients from the comfort of their homes.
+- Home-based Patient Monitoring and Engagement: COVID-19 will serve to accelerate the industry’s trend toward caring for and managing patients from the comfort of their homes.
 This low-cost alternative – coupled with telehealth and remote patient monitoring (RPM) capabilities – delivers a broad range of benefits from reduced readmissions and enhanced outcomes to improved chronic care management and better intelligence for managing risk and deploying timely care interventions.

 While the average healthcare experience is far from what we’ve come to expect from the likes of Amazon and Apple, COVID-19, while insidious, has in its own way presented us with an opportunity to draw down the walls of healthcare’s bureaucracy and transform the industry through innovative and more efficient virtual and digital health solutions.
 Beyond care delivery, a range of complementary patient engagement solutions focused on access, administrative processes, and patient financial responsibility are available and serve to complement a comprehensive technology-enabled care delivery strategy.
 These tools provide helpful navigational resources, transparency, education, and convenience to ensure that provider schedules are optimized and consumers receive the best experience possible.